g-amador/OmniTranslate-BlazorProlog/README.md

 OmniTranslate is released under the MIT License, which allows you to freely use, modify, distribute, and build upon the project — including creating your own translators, dictionaries, demos, extensions, or integrating it into other applications.

-Please keep the following in mind:

-- You may not claim authorship of OmniTranslate or its built‑in translators.
-- If you extend the system, create new language packs, build tools on top of it, or port it to another platform or programming language, I kindly ask that you let me know.
-I genuinely enjoy seeing how the project evolves and how others build upon it.
+If you plan to extend the system, create new language packs, or build tools on top of it,
+please check:

+- **CONTRIBUTING.md** — for guidelines on how to structure contributions
+- **AI.md** — for generating language dictionaries and translator classes using AI tools

+You may not claim authorship of OmniTranslate or its built‑in translators.

-For full legal details, please refer to the **[LICENSE](https://github.com/g-amador/OmniTranslate-BlazorProlog/blob/master/LICENSE)** file included with the project.
+For full legal details, refer to the **[LICENSE](https://github.com/g-amador/OmniTranslate-BlazorProlog/blob/master/LICENSE)** file.

 If you have questions, suggestions, or want to share your work, feel free to reach out:
 📧 **[g.n.p.amador@gmail.com](mailto:g.n.p.amador@gmail.com)**

 Good luck, and have fun building with OmniTranslate!

 [Back to Table of contents](#toc)

 ---